 Here’s how to plan for a yearly sales budget:

-Income statements summarize the company’s overall performance because, after all, it is not advisable to spend money that you don’t have.
+Income statements summarize the company’s overall performance because it is not advisable to spend money you don’t have.

-The company’s balance sheet outlines how much equity and assets the company has against its liabilities (debts and loans) in a set time period.
+The company’s balance sheet outlines how much equity and assets it has against its liabilities (debts and loans) in a set period.
 Next, fetch the year’s cash flow statements to understand how much streamed into the company from its sales activities against how much you spent to realize your sales quota.

 Remember, these financial documents should be dated for the current year.

 There are several approaches to calculating sales budgets.
 For instance, you can calculate it as a percentage of the total revenue.
-Where you have several products or services in your pipeline, you can calculate the sales budget by channel/product/service.
+You can calculate the sales budget by channel/product/service where you have several products or services in your pipeline.
 That involves taking count of your products, inventory, and prices.

 While at it, account for any changes that may be implemented in the coming year.
 Are you raising prices or lowering them in the coming year?
 Will you end some services or update any features?
 Take such changes into account since they directly affect your sales budget estimate.

-The time period, in your case, will depend on what products and services you sell.
+In your case, the time period will depend on what products and services you sell.
 High-value offerings usually have an annual, biannual, or monthly time budget.
 On the other hand, a monthly budget will suffice for low-priced offerings.
 Seasonal products will also benefit from a monthly or quarterly period.

-While there’s no specific time period that fits all, it’s best to avoid an unnecessarily long time period to avoid inaccurate results.
+While no specific time period fits all, it’s best to avoid an unnecessarily long time period to avoid inaccurate results.